What Makes for a Good HVAC Thermometer?

 Fieldpiece makes the SPK2 sturdy pocket thermometers for HVAC were the probe bends to fit into a pocket.
 It is a little to heavy for a shirt pocket but slides easy into a pant pocket.

 It takes around a minute for it to get a good reading but is a good low-cost reliable unit that works.

 This is a good thermometer to get quick general temperature readings.

-This unit is a digital thermometer that comes with sensor probes to get more accurate readings.
+The Signstek 6802 is a digital thermometer that comes with sensor probes to get accurate readings.

 It is a budget unit that is built more for home use or the part-time HVAC tech and works well enough for basic use.

 The Fieldpiece ST4 is a very good digital thermometer.